h-sifat/express-ipc/README.md

 If you find a bug or want to improve something please feel free to open an issue.
 Pull requests are also welcomed 💝.
 Finally, if you appreciate me writing a docs of 900 liens, please give this project a ⭐ on github.
-So that, I can feel a little better about the time I spent on this project.
+So that, I can feel a little better about the time I spent/wasted on this project.